-Factor Type Factors Description Network settings When considering the performance of an appliance you need to consider the following network parameters: SAN Fiber Channel setup - See "SAN Fiber Channel setup" on page 94.
-Network bonding - See "Network bonding" on page 95.
-VMware VADP - See "VMware VADP" on page 96.
-Jumbo frame implementation - See "Jumbo frame implementation for increased MTU" on page 97.
+Factor Type Factors Description Role configured When considering the performance of an appliance you need to consider the following roles: Master server - See "What affects the performance of a Master Server?" on page 92.
+Media server - See "What affects the performance of a media server (MSDP)?" on page 94.
+All-in-one Appliance - The performance of your appliance greatly depends on the role it is configured as.
+For example, the performance of an appliance configured as all-in-one appliance will vary with the role of a media server or a master server.
+Network settings When considering the performance of an appliance you need to consider the following network parameters: SAN Fiber Channel setup - See "SAN Fiber Channel setup" on page 100.
+Network bonding - See "Network bonding" on page 101.
+VMware VADP - See "VMware VADP" on page 102.
+Jumbo frame implementation - See "Jumbo frame implementation for increased MTU" on page 103.
 The network architecture in which an appliance is used and the network settings applied to an appliance affect the backup and restore operations.
-For example, implementing a Fibre Transport media server to backup data from SAN Clients provides one of the fastest methods to backup data, however it also presents very resource-intensive workload on the appliance Storage configurations When considering the performance of an appliance you need to consider the following storage configurations: PureDisk I/O and RAID level settings - See "Deduplication disk I/O and RAID level settings" on page 99.
-RAID Controller operations - See "RAID Controller operations" on page 100.
-Deduplication load balancing - See "Deduplication load balancing" on page 103.
-Storage lifecycle Policies - See "Storage Lifecycle Policies" on page 103.
-Auto Image Replication (AIR) - See "Auto Image Replication (AIR)" on page 103.
-AdvancedDisk settings - See "AdvancedDisk settings" on page 104.
-Tape Out operations - See "Tape Out operations" on page 104.
+For example, implementing a Fibre Transport media server to backup data from SAN Clients provides one of the fastest methods to backup data, however it also presents very resource-intensive workload on the appliance Storage configurations When considering the performance of an appliance you need to consider the following storage configurations: PureDisk I/O and RAID level settings - See "Deduplication disk I/O and RAID level settings" on page 105.
+RAID Controller operations - See "RAID Controller operations" on page 106.
+Deduplication load balancing - See "Deduplication load balancing" on page 109.
+Storage lifecycle Policies - See "Storage Lifecycle Policies" on page 109.
+Auto Image Replication (AIR) - See "Auto Image Replication (AIR)" on page 109.
+AdvancedDisk settings - See "AdvancedDisk settings" on page 110.
+Tape Out operations - See "Tape Out operations" on page 110.
 The quantity of a data backed up and the rate at which data is backed up is greatly dictated by the type of storage you select that the corresponding storage configurations made for your appliance.